cool-RR/cute-wing-stuff/README.markdown

 this script, you'll get `SomethingLikeThis`.
 Do it again and you'll get `something_like_this` again.

-Suggested key combination: `Ctrl-Insert C`.
+Suggested key combination: `Alt-Insert C`.

 ## comment-braces ##